UA Style Guide

 From the Latin: an individual male graduate is an alumnus; an individual female graduate an alumna.
 Alumnae are exclusively female graduates; alumni are male graduates or a mix of genders.

 To denote a parent of a Boston College student or graduate, use the letter ‘P’ followed by the class years of children in ascending order.
-Do not repeat the ‘P’ for multiple children.
+If multiple children are graduates of the same BC class, repeat the parent year for each child.

 In general, UA style when listing couples is to list the woman’s name first; in the case of same-sex couples, then names should be listed in alphabetical order by first name, if they share a last name, or by last name if they have different last names.
 NOTE: Exceptions may be made in certain cases, such as listing campaign co-chairs.